Blockchain in cross-border payments: 2025 guide

 Secure

 Blockchains are a proven technology for securely transacting and recording small and large amounts of cryptocurrencies every day.
-The volumes being transferred daily on the major blockchains is evidence of a reliable and trusted medium of exchange in operation.
-According to a report by venture capitalist fund a16z crypto, the total number of blockchain transactions has grown by over 50% in the past two years.
+The volumes of stablecoins being transferred daily on the major blockchains is evidence of a reliable and trusted medium of exchange in operation.
 Cryptocurrencies and blockchains use encryption to make transactions anonymous and secure.
 Using blockchain cryptography, two parties can complete a transaction without sharing their own information or having to use an intermediary such as a bank.

 Adoption ease

-An entire blockchain-enabled payments operation can be outsourced to a third-party, giving a merchant all the benefits of offering cryptocurrency payments to their customers with none of the risk or compliance obligations of holding them as assets on its balance sheet.
+An entire blockchain-enabled payments operation can be outsourced to a third-party like BVNK, giving businesses all the benefits of offering cryptocurrency payments with none of the complexities of running it themselves or compliance obligations of holding digital assets on their balance sheet.

 Transparency and traceability

-While most blockchain transactions don't directly reveal personal information, they do allow for the traceability of transactions through public addresses and the publication of immutable records.
+Blockchain transactions don't directly reveal personal information, they do allow for the traceability of transactions through public addresses and the publication of immutable records.
 This provides a high degree of visibility on the status of a payment, and aids payment reconciliation, financial record-keeping and analysis.
-A distributed public ledger also provides a powerful tool to track the provenance of funds, and detect and prevent illicit payments activity.
+A distributed public ledger combined with blockchain analytics tools also provide a powerful tool to track the provenance of funds, and detect and prevent illicit payments activity.

 Cost efficiency